 Iris gracilipes Gray from Japan and China has lilac-blue or white flowers veined violet.
 Photos by John Lonsdale.

-Iris gracilipes var. alba Buko form This is a dwarf form found on Buko San (mountain) in Japan, growing about half the size as the regular form, this form reaching 4-5" in flower.
+Iris gracilipes var. alba Buko form is a dwarf form found on Buko San (mountain) in Japan.
+Growing about half the size as the regular form, this form reaching 4-5" in flower.
 There is a long succession of delicate white flowers on thin pedicels from late May to mid June.
 Photo by Mark McDonough.

 Iris 'Nada' - J.N.
 Giridlian of California hybridized I. confusa and I. japonica in 1936.
 The plant grows about 18 inches tall and the flower spike can reach to about 24 inches.
 Although each flower only lasts about two days, the entire spike will remain in bloom for over a month as new flowers open to replace spent blooms.
 It is very floriferous and each spike will produce about 25-50 flowers.
 The plant seems to enjoy growing in the shade in rich soil.
 It has never set seed for me, so it may be a sterile polyploid.
 However, this is not an obstacle for propagation as it easily spreads via underground rhizomes.
 Luckily, it doesn't seem to be overly weedy or aggressive. (note the small fans of leaves popping up around the base of the mother plant in the second picture) Pictures taken on January 15th in Mexico City at 7,500 ft by Dennis Szeszko.

-Iris tectorum is from central and southwesten China, Burma and Korea.
+Iris tectorum Maxim. is from central and southwestern China, Burma and Korea.
 It is widely adaptable and may grow in shade and sun in a variety of climates.
 Seen in a nursery blooming in early May in Santa Rosa, California.
 Photos by Jana Ulmer and John Lonsdale.

 Iris tenuis Watson is the only crested iris species in western North America.
 It has white or blue flowers with golden crests, grows to 30-35 cm (12-14") and blooms in May.
 It is native to cool duff in the Douglas-fir (Pseudotsuga menziesii) forests of Clackamas County, Oregon, on the border with Washington State.
 This iris needs at least part-day sun to bloom.
 Photo from Paige Woodward.